Winter Indoor Air Quality: Why Humidity Matters

 Not all heating systems have the same impact on indoor humidity.
 Understanding how your heating method affects air quality helps you develop appropriate strategies for maintaining comfort.

-Ducted Gas and Reverse Cycle Systems
+Ducted Gas and Reverse Cycle Systems: Forced-Air Moisture Displacement

 Ducted heating systems, whether gas or reverse cycle, tend to create the driest indoor conditions.
 These systems move large volumes of air, heating it and distributing it throughout the home.
 The constant air circulation accelerates moisture loss from surfaces and from the air itself.
 Reverse cycle systems in heating mode can be particularly drying because they extract moisture from outdoor air as part of the heat exchange process.